-As at 31 December 2010, the Group had bank and cash balances amounting to approximately RMB277 million (2009: RMB166 million) of which RMB15 million (2009: RMB6 million) was pledged for bid bond guarantee issued, performance guarantee, guarantee for letter of credit issued, and as margin for forward foreign exchange contracts.
-Outstanding balances of bank borrowings as at the year end date were RMB95 million (2009: RMB80 million).
-Included in the bank borrowings were trust receipt loans amounted to RMB5 million (2009: Nil) borrowed by a subsidiary in Hong Kong, being drawn from the banking facilities granted by a bank in Hong Kong.
-The banking facilities, which sum up to USD23 million, cover bank overdraft and other trade lines facilities including letter of credit, trust receipt loans, and forward contracts.
+As at 31 December 2011, the Group had bank and cash balances amounting to approximately RMB157 million (2010: RMB277 million) of which RMB7 million (2010: RMB15 million) was pledged for bid bond guarantee issued, performance guarantee, and guarantee for letter of credit issued.
+Outstanding balances of bank borrowings as at the year end date were RMB100 million (2010: RMB95 million) representing short term bank loans borrowed by two of the Company's subsidiaries in Sichuan.
+The trust receipt loans amounted to RMB5 million last year borrowed by a subsidiary in Hong Kong, being drawn from the banking facilities granted by a bank in Hong Kong, were fully settled in the year.
+The banking facilities, which sum up to USD23 million, covering bank overdraft and other trade lines facilities including letter of credit, trust receipt loans, and forward contracts.
 The settlement of the borrowings under the facilities was guaranteed by the Company.
-The remaining amount of bank borrowings was short term bank loans borrowed by two of the Company's subsidiaries in Sichuan.